-Ruby Loropetalum, sometimes called Chinese fringe flower, is a versatile shrub that is a member of the witch hazel family.
-This shrub is the smallest variety of Loropetalum growing three to five feet tall and two to three feet wide making it a wonderful shrub to put along a foundation or in a smaller landscape area.
+Ruby Loropetalum, sometimes called the Chinese Fringe Flower, is a versatile shrub that is a member of the witch hazel family.
+This shrub is the smallest variety of Loropetalum, growing 3 to 5 feet tall and 2 to 3 feet wide, making it a wonderful shrub to put along a foundation or in a smaller landscape area.